unoplatform/uno/doc/articles/features/app-close-handler.md

 > [!TIP]
 > This article covers Uno-specific information for YourFeature.
 For a full description of the feature and instructions on using it, consult the UWP documentation: https://docs.microsoft.com/en-us/uwp/api/windows.ui.core.preview.systemnavigationmanagerpreview.closerequested

- * The `SystemNavigationManagerPreview` API allows your app to handle or prevent user's request to close it.
-This only works for standard app closing request - the user can still kill the application's process by other means.
+ * The `SystemNavigationManagerPreview` API allows your app to handle or prevent users' requests to close it.
+This only works for standard app closing requests - the user can still kill the application's process by other means.

 ## Supported features